choijangwook/RainDeepSleep/Privacy.md

 ---
 layout: default
-title: "Privacy"
+title: "Privacy Policy"
 permalink: /privacy/
 ---

 # 🔒 Privacy Policy

+This website respects your privacy and is committed to protecting it.

+---

+## 📊 Information Collection

+This website itself does not directly collect personal information.

-This website uses third-party services such as **Google AdSense**.
+However, third-party services such as Google AdSense may collect limited data such as:

+- Cookies
+- Device information
+- Browser type
+- Anonymous usage data

+---

-## Cookies
+## 🍪 Cookies

-Google may use cookies to serve ads based on your previous visits.

-## Third-party vendors

-Google and its partners may use tracking technologies to show relevant ads.
+Google and its partners may use cookies to:

+- Serve relevant advertisements
+- Measure ad performance
+- Improve user experience

+You can disable cookies through your browser settings at any time.

+---

+## 📡 Third-Party Services

+This website may use third-party services including:

+- Google AdSense
+- YouTube embeds

+These services may collect data according to their own privacy policies.

+---

+## ⚠️ External Content

+Embedded content (such as YouTube videos) behaves as if you visited YouTube directly.

+---

-## Consent
+## 📌 Consent

-By using this site, you agree to the use of cookies and advertising technologies.
+By using this website, you agree to the use of cookies and third-party services as described above.

+---

+## 🔄 Updates

+This Privacy Policy may be updated occasionally without prior notice.